What is Healthcare BPO?

 5 Myths about Healthcare BPO

-Myth #1: Healthcare BPO partners can’t handle complex clinical workflows.
+Myth #1: Inability to handle complex clinical workflows.

 There are certain tasks that require in-person clinicians, but most of these are related to bedside or in-home care.
 The healthcare industry continues to introduce new technology and value-based care that requires clinicians to occupy positions outside of the typical hospital setting.
 The problem?
 The U.S. doesn’t have enough nurses for all these positions.

 Fortunately, countries like the Philippines invested in teaching U.S. nursing practices to a large amount of their population which created a surplus of qualified nurses.
 That means nurses who work for BPO companies already have a great foundation of clinical decision-making to handle complex clinical workflows remotely.

 Myth #2: Employees are in harsh working conditions.

 The stigma of “offshoring” in the U.S. usually summons images of harsh factory environments.
 Healthcare BPO workplaces are much different.
 The reality is that the Healthcare BPO industry is extremely competitive which strengthens recruitment and retention practices.
 High quality BPO companies invest in their employees by making their company a great place to work to maintain high retention rates.